phyomauk/ansible-lab/README.md

 ```

 ## 📐 Lab Design
-This lab is designed to run in local system rather than running in the cloud environment.

 The lab environment consists of four Ubuntu-based containers, each operating as a lightweight virtual machine within an isolated containerized infrastructure.
 Two containers are configured as web servers, while the remaining containers provide MySQL database and load-balancing services.
 The host machine will be acting as Ansible controller.